 Owning a cat means taking care of their grooming needs, including proper ear care.
-Learn how to tell the difference between cat mites and ear wax so you can make sure your cats are clean and comfortable.
+Unfortunately, parasites like ear mites can make their home in your cat's ears.
+Learn how to tell the difference between cat mites and ear wax so you can make sure your cats are clean, healthy, and comfortable.

 What Are Cat Ear Mites?

 Ear mites are tiny arthropods that infest your cat's ear canal.
-They feed on your cat and are very common in cats, particularly kittens and cats with compromised immune systems.
-They are also contagious to other cats as well as dogs.
+They feed on your pet's ear wax, skin cells, and oils, and are very common in cats, particularly kittens and cats with compromised immune systems.
+They are also highly contagious to other cats as well as dogs.

 Symptoms of Cats Ear Mites

-Ear mites can only be seen under a microscope, so you won't actually see them in your cat's ear.
-Instead, look for the following symptoms and take your cat for a veterinary visit to see if he is suffering from ear mites:
+Ear mites can only be seen under a microscope, so it's unlikely that you will actually see them in your cat's ear.
+Instead, look for the following symptoms and take your cat for a veterinary visit to see if they are suffering from ear mites:

-- Your cat is constantly shaking and scratching his head.
+- Your cat is constantly shaking and scratching their head.

 - The inside of the ears are red and irritated.

-- Skin outside and around the years may be inflamed.
+- Skin outside and around the ears may be inflamed.